rocky-linux/documentation/docs/books/incus_server/30-appendix_a.md

 sudo systemctl enable incus
 ```

-Reboot your notebook or workstation before continuing.
+Please reboot your notebook or workstation before you continue.

 ## Incus initialization

-If you have looked through the production server chapters, this is nearly the same as the production server initialization procedure.
+If you have looked through the production server chapters, this is nearly identical to the production server initialization procedure.

 ```bash
 sudo incus admin init
 ```

-This will start a question and answer dialog.
+This will start a question-and-answer dialog.

 Here are the questions and our answers for the script, with a little explanation where warranted: